How to sell your business in Canada

 You can speed up due diligence by preparing materials in advance.
 Have these ready before buyers ask:

-- three years of well-maintained financial statements
+- Prepare three years of well-maintained financial statements.

-- a written business plan template
+- Write a business plan.

 Tax considerations when selling your business